 The subject is more actor than anything, playing a character in an imaginary time and place.

-A. K. Nicholas is a visual artist who uses photography to tell stories exclusively featuring the female nude.
-His vision is independent from his medium, rooted in training that included painting, sculpture, and theater design.
+A. K. Nicholas is a visual artist celebrate the female form through photography that mixes theatrical scenes with a painterly approach.
+His vision is broader than one technique, rooted in training that included painting, sculpture, and theater design.

-A. K.’s themes rely in varying degrees on aesthetic composition to celebrate the feminine form.
-Motifs range from straightforwardly influenced by pin-up art to more contemplative concepts, dependent on the abstract elements of pattern, geometry, and texture.
+A. K.’s themes use varying degrees of aesthetic impact to celebrate the feminine form.
+Some motifs present straightforward pin-up art while others are more contemplative and employ abstract elements of pattern, geometry, and texture.
 A. K. is committed to sound artistic fundamentals—to go beyond a collection of bodily forms or a catalog of beauty.
 This blend of painstaking compositional discipline with sensual subject matter is a cornerstone of A. K.’s creative process.
 The bottom line is the emotional effect on the viewer.

 Swimmers, including underwater, are a visually expressive category of A. K.’s photographs.
 The ungovernable nature of liquid provides a balance between order and chaos; he can predict the general nature of the image, but the exact results are left to chance.
 A constantly moving mirror and lens, water produces intricate visual surprises.
 Ripples, reflections, splashes and drops all participate in a mix of light, shadow, and intricate textures.
 Dazzling white highlights the brilliant blues to accentuate the warm skin tones of female nudes swimming through the frame.